projectinnovatenewark/csx2/workshops/workshop_1/pi_setup.md

 All set!
 If you go to the Raspberry Pi icon in the top left portion of your screen, click accessories and then you will see our code editor.

-17. Now let’s install Git in your vs code window.
+17. Now let’s install Git in the VS Code window.
 Open VS Code using the Raspberry Pi icon in the top left corner:

 <div class=mdImage align=center>
 <img src="./Raspberry_Pi_setup_images/29_installing_git.png" width="450" height="auto" />